 The Sabah area of Borneo is home to several rare animals – including elephants, rhinos, orang-utans and clouded leopards.
 This is an area that we’re focussing on.

-Wildlife that live in Namibia
+Wildlife in Borneo

 Bornean clouded leopard